lucierowland/lucierowland.github.io/_pages/projects.md

 description: Here you'll find some information about my latest research projects.
 Overall, I am interested in learning about how galaxies form and evolve by studying their emission lines, morphologies, and kinematics.
 To do this, I work with data from cutting-edge observatories like the Multi Unit Spectroscopic Explorer (MUSE) on the Very Large Telescope (VLT), the Atacama Large Millimeter/submillimeter Array (ALMA), and the James Webb Space Telescope (JWST).
 nav: true
 nav_order: 3
-display_categories: [The Local Dwarves, The Distant Giants]
+display_categories: [The Distant Giants, The Local Dwarves]
 horizontal: true
 social: true #
 ---